 You’re probably super excited to sign up as a driver and start earning.
 However, before you kick-off, there are a few rideshare regulations specific to British Columbia that you will need to meet.

-Firstly, drivers will need to hold at least a Class 4 restricted license in order to drive with Lucky To Go.
-A Class 4 license allows drivers to operate vehicles to hire like taxis, limousine and ride-sharing vehicles, for instance.
+Firstly, drivers will need to hold at least a Class 4 restricted licence in order to drive with Lucky To Go.
+A Class 4 licence allows drivers to operate vehicles to hire like taxis, limousine and ride-sharing vehicles, for instance.

 Let’s take a look at the vehicle requirements, driver requirements and earning potential of driving for Lucky To Go in British Columbia!

 - Lucky To Go Operating Authority; Where can you drive with us in British Columbia?

 - Pay Rates and Service Types for Lucky To Go

 - How To Sign Up With Lucky To Go